omarja12/omarja12/README.md

+# About me
 - 👋 Hi, I’m @omarja12
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python for data science.
-- 📫 How to reach me jarir.omar@hotmail.fr
+- 📫 You can reach me at jarir.omar@hotmail.fr